devrandom/forensics/README.md

 the environment variable `MIN_HEIGHT` to the minimum block height you are interested in.
 Optionally set the environment variable `OMIT_BUSY_ADDRESSES` if you want to skip addresses with more than 25 transactions (those may be exchange hot wallets or such).
+By default, amounts under 1 BTC are omitted, but you can change that via `MIN_VALUE` in satoshis.

-Then run:
+To run:

 ```sh
 ./track.py